AABucket/Titanic-ML-PredictiveModel/README.md

  <div>
  <div class="col-md-6" text>
   <tr>
-   <ul> Looking at the graphs above we can see that:
+   <ul> Looking at the graphs to left we can see that:
     <li> Females that embarked at ports S and Q had a higher probabilty to survive compare to port C where men had a higher            probability to survive
     <li> Overall the first class ticket holders had a higher chance of survival compared to the other classes
   </ul>